 Micro-Pension for Self-Employed Retirement Plan: What You Need to Know

-The National Pension Commission (PENCOM) defines Pension as a regular income received by a person at retirement when he/she stopped working because of having reached a certain age or based on health condition in order to cater for his/her needs at old age.
+The National Pension Commission (PENCOM) defines a pension as a regular income received by a person at retirement when he/she stopped working because of having reached a certain age or based on health condition in order to cater for his/her needs at old age.

 2. What is Micro Pension Plan?
 Micro Pension Plan refers to an arrangement under the Contributory Pension Scheme (CPS) that allows the self-employed and persons working in organisations with less than three (3) employees to make financial contributions towards the provision of pension at their retirement or incapacitation.

 3. Why Micro Pension?
-Micro Pension guarantees secured future through steady income at retirement.
-It reduces old age poverty and the process is easy, simple and flexible.
+Micro Pension guarantees a secured future through steady income at retirement.
+It reduces old-age poverty and the process is easy, simple and flexible.

 4. Has the Micro Pension Plan been successful in other Countries?
 Yes, Micro Pension Plan has been successful in countries like Ghana, Kenya and India.

 5. Is the mandatory Contributory Pension Scheme different from the Micro Pension Plan?
 The mandatory pension and Micro Pension Plan are arrangements under the Contributory Pension Scheme (CPS).
 The only difference between the two is the nature of participation.

 Thus, the mandatory pension is obligatory for all eligible employees and both the employer/employee contribute towards the payment of the employee’s pension at retirement.
 Micro Pension on the other hand is voluntary and solely funded by the contributor.

 6. Who can participate in the Micro Pension Plan?
 A Micro Pension prospect must: a) Be a Nigerian, not below 18 years of age; b) Have a legitimate source of income; c) Belongs to trade/association/profession; and d) May be self-employed or an employee of an organization with less than three employees with or without a formal employment contract.